Skip to main content

 3. Nested Functions

-A function can be defined inside another function.
-The inner function is local to the outer one.
+A function can be defined inside another — this is called a nested function.
+The inner function is local to the outer function and cannot be called directly from outside.

 Nested Functions